School of Psychology

 - Paul Dawson

-Assisting police decision-making, including crime linkage (behavioural linking of crimes) and offender prioritisation, offender profiling, and identifying false allegations.
-She also evaluates police interventions in terms of effectiveness, as well as process evaluations.
+Informing police decision-making and developing decision-support, including crime linkage (behavioural linking of crimes), suspect prioritisation, classification of IIOC, offender profiling, and identifying false allegations.
+She also evaluates police interventions in terms of effectiveness, as well as conducting process evaluations.

 Sexual and Serial Offending

-Sexual offending (particularly offences committed by strangers, juveniles and groups), modus operandi behaviour, victim coping strategies, serial offending (including robbery, burglary and sexual offences).
+Sexual offending (particularly offences committed by strangers, juveniles and groups, as well as Internet-facilitated child sexual abuse), modus operandi, victim behaviour, rape myths and stereotypes, serial offending (including robbery, burglary and sexual offences).

 - Co-Director of the Centre for Crime, Justice and Policing